Cleared Your iPhone Cache Lately? You Should

-iPhone technology is better than ever, especially if you're using an iPhone 14 Pro or Pro Max.
-Apple's phones are handy, versatile devices used by more than half of American smartphone owners.
+iPhone technology has come a long way from the original models, especially the new tech in the iPhone 14 Pro and Pro Max.
+Today, iPhones are used by more than half of American smartphone owners.
+Apple's phones useful, versatile devices that can handle a wide variety of tasks from waking us up in the morning to digging up answers to strange questions.
 However, you might be undermining that tech if you're not keeping your device and apps optimized.

 Whether you're browsing in Chrome, Safari or elsewhere on your iPhone, your cache builds up digital clutter over time.
 Clearing your cache gives your browser a new start, which can speed up your browsing whether you're using iOS 15 or iOS 16.
 (And if you're trying to get your phone to run faster, try managing your iPhone's storage.)

 Clearing your cache is a form of digital cleaning.
-Over time, your iPhone stores website data like photos and banners so it doesn't have to download that data every time you visit a site.
-Most of the time, that helps speed up your browsing.
+Over time, an iPhone stores website data like photos and banners so it doesn't have to download it every time you visit a site.
+Most of the time, this speeds up your browsing.
 Before too long, though, that stored data will be more harmful than helpful.

 That's why clearing your cache can help: It gives sites a fresh start in your browser and frees up some space in your storage.
 Note that clearing your cache will sign you out of sites you're currently logged into.
 Still, it's generally worth that mild inconvenience about every month to keep things moving quickly.